arju88nair/projectCulminate/README.md

 Instead of de[ending upon  3rd party API service for news feeds, started scrapping RSS feeds my own for independent developing and better confidence on the process

-TO be done in future:
+To be done in future:
-1) Has to include asynchio to increase performance
+1) Have to include asynchio to increase performance
-2) Has to train a model to weed out fake,corrupted,incomplete articles
+2) Have to train a model to weed out fake,corrupted,incomplete articles

 Licensing